 Flickr photo: Thomas Hawk The city plans to paint bike lanes in 22 locations within the first year after the Bike Plan injunction is lifted, all of which would be reversible upon a court order, according to a filing [PDF] by the City’s Attorney’s office today.
 At a hearing on lifting the three-year-old injunction on […]

-Due to the COVID-19 pandemic, most in-person events have been canceled.
-Here is a list of (mostly) online/webinar events this week.
+Here is a list of events this week.

 The city’s latest proposal to improve safety and transit service on Potrero Avenue is slightly different than earlier versions of the plan.
 While the redesign would expand pedestrian space, some residents at a public meeting yesterday pointed out that it could do much more to make the street safer for biking and walking.
 Staff from the Department […]

 Bicycle riders can enjoy bike lanes on three new routes striped within the last couple of months, as the SFMTA continues to roll out the city’s Bicycle Plan.
 Illinois Street now offers a safer north-south route from Mission Bay to Dogpatch while Alemany Boulevard and Sagamore Street connect the city’s southern neighborhoods.
 On Illinois, car parking […]